Life imprisonment in Sweden: Commutation

 Increased criticism from prison authorities, prisoners and victims led to a revision of practices and in 2006, a new law was passed which gave prisoners the right to apply to have a sentence commuted to a determined sentence at the Örebro District Court.
 A prisoner must serve at least 10 years in prison before applying and the set sentence cannot be under 18 years (with 1/3 of the sentence suspended), the longest determined sentence allowed under Swedish law.

 When granting a determinate sentence, the court takes into account the crime, the prisoner's behaviour in prison, public safety and the chance of rehabilitation.
 However, some prisoners may never be released, considered too dangerous to the public.
 Of those who have been given set sentences under the new law, the sentences have ranged between 25 and 31 years.
-In 2007, the Swedish Supreme Court ruled that ten years in prison should overrule life imprisonment as the "general option" for premeditated murder.
+In 2007, the Swedish Supreme Court ruled that ten years in prison (which at that time was the harshest available prison sentence other than life imprisonment) should overrule life imprisonment as the "general option" for premeditated murder.
 This was later revised by a number of statutes, specifying a number of conditions for which a life sentence should be issued.

 In 2009, judicial discretion and options to sentence people to more than 10 years but less than life became available.
 Under the new law, anyone convicted of murder will be sentenced to 10 to 18 years' imprisonment or a life sentence in special circumstances.
 On average, when there are no special circumstances, a sentence of 14 years may be imposed.
 In mitigating circumstances, the possible sentence ranges from 10-13 years.
 In aggravating circumstances, the possible sentence is 15-18 years or life.
 The "average" sentence of murder, forming a starting point, is considered at 16 years' imprisonment by precedent, with a higher or lower sentence requiring aggravating or mitigating circumstances.

 In 2020, a new law was passed that increased the likelihood of a person convicted of murder receiving a life sentence.
 Previously, only 30 % of murder cases with aggravating circumstances resulted in life imprisonment; this new legislation resulted in an increase of 50 % of life sentences imposed the previous year.

 In January 2022, the minimum age for someone to be sentenced to lifetime was reduced from 21 to 18, although particularly aggravating factors must be considered; i.e. cases which would result in a life sentence for a person over 21 may still result in a fixed sentence for a younger person.
-The first 18-year-old to be given life imprisonment was Fabian Vidar Cederholm (born 23 December 2003), who at age 18 committed a double axe murder at his school in March 2022.
+The first 18-19-year-old to be given life imprisonment was Fabian Vidar Cederholm (born 23 December 2003), who at age 18 committed a double axe murder at his school in March 2022.
 The sentence was the harshest imposed on a teenager for a long time.